Skip to contents

 )

-res_n_between # returns the smallest total N (multiple of groups) meeting the target power
+res_n_between # returns required total N (multiple of the number of groups) = 159

 ### 3) Planned contrast power